Updated: March 1, 2026

 - The ID of your Portuguese parent(s) or grandparent(s)

-- Your valid ID or passport
+- Your ID or a valid passport

 - Certified copy of the grandparent’s marriage certificate, if you apply for citizenship through a grandparent

-- A criminal record check will be conducted.
+- A clean criminal record certificate

 - Proof of affairs with Portugal: To demonstrate your ties to Portugal (discussed in the section below)